Higher Order Array Methods

 results are stored sequentially based on the element mapped(

-is also in the second position. )the input array remains unchanged throughout the program.
+3and9are at the first index of their respective arrays, similarly,5is at the second index and its square,25is also in the second position. )the input array remains unchanged throughout the program.

 Example 2:- For a given array of objects of artists, return the name of all the artists.